 Stainless steel bolts are a workhorse of the fastener industry.
 Made from a steel alloy that contains a minimum of 10.5 percent chromium, there are over 150 different grades of stainless steel and a variety of finishes available.
 Located in Canton, MA, Monroe EFI stocks a wide range of stainless steel fasteners to meet the needs of diverse industries.

 Stainless steel bolts are often chosen for their corrosion resistance.
-They are highly popular for a wide range of applications in the aerospace and marine industries, as well as for applications in the commercial food industry.
-Stainless steel bolts are considered one of the best all-round fasteners because stainless steel, in addition to offering excellent corrosion resistance, provides good strength at a cost-efficient price.
+They are highly popular for a wide range of applications in the aerospace, marine, and commercial food industries.
+They are considered one of the best all-around fasteners because stainless steel, in addition to offering excellent corrosion resistance, provides good strength at a cost-efficient price.

-- The greater the resistance to corrosion the lower the strength of the steel
+- The greater the corrosion resistance, the lower the strength of the steel.

-While there are actually over two dozen grades of stainless steel, many are not used for fasteners – for example 420 and 440 stainless are popular knife blade steels.
-For the sake of simplicity, many fastener product professionals treat 18-8, 304, and A2 stainless grades are nearly identical and are often used interchangeably.
+While there are over two dozen grades of stainless steel, many are not used for fasteners – for example, 420 and 440 stainless are popular knife blade steels.
+And, for the sake of simplicity, many fastener product professionals treat 18-8, 304, and A2 stainless grades as nearly identical, thus, these classifications are often used interchangeably.

-To learn more about stainless steel bolts, contact the stainless steel experts here at Electronic Fasteners.
+To learn more about stainless steel bolts, contact the stainless steel experts at Monroe EFI.
 We can recommend the right stainless steel bolts for your specific application.